kaireinhold/Internet_components-protocols/Markdown.md

+# Internet Components & Common Internet Protocols

+## Introduction

+This document provides a brief overview of several key network protocols that are commonly used in internet communication and device interactions.
+These protocols play essential roles in ensuring data is transmitted securely, reliably, and efficiently across networks.
+They are crucial for various applications, including web browsing, file transfers, email access, and communication between Internet of Things (IoT) devices.

+The following sections cover:
+- **HTTPS**: Secure communication over the web.
+- **TCP**: Reliable data transmission.
+- **SSH**: Secure shell for remote access.
+- **SFTP**: Secure file transfers.
+- **FTPS**: Secure file transfer protocol.
+- **IP/IPv6**: Internet protocols for data routing and addressing.
+- **IMAP**: Secure and synchronized email access.

+Understanding these protocols is essential for building secure, efficient, and reliable systems for both personal and professional use.

 ### HTTPS:
 - Browsers send HTTPS/HTTP requests to servers, the server then responds with the resource needed.
 - HTTP protocols have easy error messages (404, 503).